Sign up to our newsletter

 I’m in Washington right now, at the CSI conference.
 It won’t surprise regular readers to know I’m here to talk about testing anti-malware products (again!)
-So it may not surprise you to know also that I’m particularly interested to see an article by Larry Seltzer that looks at the documents just approved by AMTSO (the Anti-Malware Testing Standards Organization) in some detail.
+So it may not surprise you to know also that I’m particularly interested to see an article [link no longer available – DH 2017] by Larry Seltzer that looks at the documents just approved by AMTSO (the Anti-Malware Testing Standards Organization) in some detail.

 As he rightly suggests, these documents are not going to change the overall state of testing overnight: what commentary like Larry’s demonstrates, though, is that critical thinking doesn’t have to be destructive, and that the anti-malware industry, the testing industry, and the community in general have a lot to gain from unprejudiced discussion.